Merp/MerpMod/README.md

 You may find more information at the RomRaider 32bit Speed Density forum: http://www.romraider.com/forum/viewforum.php?f=37

-These Mods are applied or removed using the SharpTune application.
+These Mods are applied or removed using the SharpTune application from http://github.com/Merp/SharpTune

 Mods require custom definition files to edit and log.
 Please see the definition info below.